 Interest rates play a significant role in determining the mortgage cost.
 Fixed-rate mortgages offer stability because the interest rate stays the same throughout the loan term.
 Adjustable-rate mortgages, meanwhile, can be lower initially but fluctuate over time, based on market conditions.
 The choice between the two often depends on how long the borrower plans to stay in the home and their comfort with potential rate changes.

-The type of loan selected can greatly impact the home buying process and financial future.
-Conventional loans, backed by Fannie Mae and Freddie Mac, often have stricter credit score and down payment requirements but may offer more competitive rates.
+The type of loan selected can greatly impact the home-buying process and financial future.
+Conventional loans, backed by Fannie Mae and Freddie Mac, often have stricter credit scores and down payment requirements but may offer more competitive rates.

 Government-insured loans, like FHA, VA, and USDA loans, have more flexible credit and down payment requirements, making homeownership more attainable for many people.
 However, they often require specific insurance or fees.